RecipeShare Test Kitchen

-Day-old baguette slices soaked in vanilla custard, pan-fried in foamy butter and served with rich vanilla caramel sauce for the ultimate brunch treat.
+Day-old baguette slices soaked in vanilla custard, pan-fried in foamy butter and served with vanilla caramel sauce for a sweet brunch dish.

-Turn day-old baguette into a luxurious brunch star ✨.
-These caramel-crusted French toast slices combine a silky vanilla custard soak, crisp pan-fried edges, and a rich homemade vanilla caramel sauce.
-Every bite has the perfect contrast of soft centre and golden crunch—exactly the kind of indulgence you’d expect from a cosy French café.
+Turn day-old baguette into caramel-crusted French toast slices with a vanilla custard soak, crisp pan-fried edges, and homemade vanilla caramel sauce.
+The goal is contrast: a soft center and a golden crust.

-Using dried or day-old baguette means the slices soak up the custard all the way through without collapsing, giving you a beautifully creamy interior.
-Rolling the soaked bread in superfine sugar before pan-frying creates that signature caramelised shell, while the vanilla-infused caramel sauce adds a glossy, aromatic finish.
-It’s simple, elegant, and perfect for brunch, dessert, or any moment that calls for comfort food.
+Using dried or day-old baguette means the slices soak up the custard without collapsing.
+Rolling the soaked bread in superfine sugar before pan-frying creates a caramelised shell, while the vanilla-infused caramel sauce adds a glossy finish.

-Classic French toast uses sandwich bread or brioche—but a traditional baguette transforms this into something truly special.
-The long slices look restaurant-worthy, and the chewy crumb becomes unbelievably tender after a good soak.
-Letting the bread rest in the custard for the full 30 minutes ensures the flavour reaches the centre while still keeping its structure.
+Classic French toast often uses sandwich bread or brioche, but baguette gives more chew and structure.
+Letting the bread rest in the custard for the full 30 minutes helps the flavor reach the center while the slices still hold together.

-Drizzle generously with warm caramel, dust with powdered sugar, or pair with fresh berries for brightness.
-These slices are indulgent enough for weekend brunch but elegant enough for entertaining.
+Drizzle with warm caramel, dust with powdered sugar, or pair with fresh berries for brightness.
+These slices work for weekend brunch or dessert.

 You can prepare the caramel sauce the day before—just rewarm gently.
 The baguette slices are best cooked fresh, but you can soak them in advance and keep them chilled for up to 2 hours before pan-frying.